Harry Setyawan

 Commodore Harry Setyawan (18 October 1975 – 21 April 2021) was a naval officer who held several different commands in the Indonesian Navy, culminating in being Commander of the 2nd Fleet Submarine Unit.
-He perished in the sinking of the KRI Nanggala.
+He died in the sinking of the KRI Nanggala.

 Early life

 Harry Setyawan was born on 18 October 1975 as the oldest child of three brothers.
 His father was an air force officer while his mother, Ida Farida, was a housewife.

-Setyawan attended secondary at the State Junior High School No. 3 and State High School No. 1 in Depok.
+Setyawan attended State Junior High School 3 Depok and State Senior High School 1 Depok.
 While studying at high school, Setyawan formed a band community.